Private equity pours money into India primary healthcare

 Overcoming the draw of a trusted doctor may prove harder than it seems, even in a country where healthcare infrastructure is poor, electronic medical records are rare, and the quality of doctors and other medical professionals is patchy.

 “Although branded clinics have potential, they find it tough to pull patients from a strong local doctor.
-Also, if there is a big hospital in the vicinity, then they lose out on patients,” said Deepak Malik, analyst at Mumbai-based brokerage Emkay Global Financial Services Ltd.
+Also, if there is a big hospital in the vicinity, then they lose out on patients,” said Deepak Malik, analyst at Mumbai-based brokerage Emkay Global Financial Services Ltd (EMKS.NS).

 While fees at modern clinics range from 150 to 600 rupees for treatment of routine illness, sole general practitioners charge patients anything between 50 and 300 rupees per visit.